Kunal926/mpv-parakeet-transcriber/README.md

 Change presets by editing `roformer_preset_fast` or `roformer_preset_slow` in `parakeet_caption.lua`,
 or by passing `--preset` to `python separation/bsr_separate.py`.

+FP16 for separation is now opt-in.
+Toggle `separator_use_fp16` in the Lua script or pass `--fp16` to `bsr_separate.py` if you need the extra speed or lower VRAM usage.

 Notes:

 * **voc_fv4:** fast separation with lighter resource use (Alt+8).
 * **mel_band_roformer_karaoke_aufr33_viperx_sdr_10.1956:** slower but higher quality isolation (Alt+9).

+Quality notes:

+* Fewer resampling hops plus FFmpeg's high-quality `soxr` resampler preserve consonants and reduce word-error rate.

 Troubleshooting:

-* CUDA OOM → increase chunk size, reduce overlap, or disable `--fp16`.
+* CUDA OOM → increase chunk size, reduce overlap, or enable `--fp16` to save VRAM.

 ## Python Transcription Script (`parakeet_transcribe.py`)